xamarin/XamarinComponents/Android/GoogleAndroidVending/docs/Licensing.md

 (including free apps) may use the licensing service to initiate the download of an APK expansion file.

 The official Android documentation can be found on the [Android Developers website][4].
+Additional information can also be found on the [Xamarin Developer website][5].

 ## Getting Things Ready